 Diabetes Drugs Linked to Cancer

 The prescription drugs Invokana® (canagliflozin) and Invokamet® (canagliflozin and metformin) are used to treat Type 2 diabetes.
-However, they have been linked to an increased risk of serious complications, including leg and foot amputations and ketoacidosis, a potentially fatal medical condition that results in the body releasing dangerous acids into the bloodstream.
+However, they have been linked to an increased risk of serious complications, including Fournier’s gangrene, bladder cancer, and renal cancer.

-If you or your loved one took Invokana or Invokamet and underwent leg or foot amputation or experienced ketoacidosis, you may be entitled to compensation.
-Contact our drug injury lawyers now to see how we can help.
+If you or your loved one took Invokana or Invokamet and developed gangrene, bladder cancer, or renal cancer, you may be entitled to compensation.
+Contact our drug injury lawyers now to see how we may be able to help.

 Side Effects of Invokana® and Invokamet®